lucasfugisawa/fugisawa-blog-articles/articles/2024-01-27 11-44 Prototype Pattern.md

 ## Traditional Approach in Java:

-In this Java example, `GraphicElement` represents a complex graphic element with complex initialization logic here, such as loading textures, calculating geometry, etc.:
+In this Java example, `GraphicElement` represents a complex graphic element with complex initialization logic, such as loading textures, calculating geometry, etc.:

 ```java
 interface PrototypeCapable extends Cloneable {